-Those on the hunt for traditional varieties of ramen can swing by the new Azusa Ramen at Southern and Mill avenues.
+Those on the hunt for traditional varieties of ramen can swing by the new Azusa Ramen at Southern and Mill avenues in the Fry's anchored shopping plaza.
 The menu lists tonkotsu, miso, shio, and vegetarian ramen, as well as beer and wine.

 Need a dark, windowless bar to enjoy your hearty lunch of pub fare?
 At Monkey Pants, the Monkey Wings are plump, with a generous ratio of sauce to wing surface area — not dry, not dripping.
 Flavors include mild, medium, hot, barbecue, Cajun, Mae Ploy, teriyaki, or the signature Spankin’ Monkey Sauce.
 There are also cross-country-themed burgers, wraps, salads, and chicken sandwiches.

 TC Tacos is a quick Mexican eatery known for its street tacos.
 The restaurant is open daily for lunch with a menu including menudo; entrees like pollo adobado and fajitas; and tacos with cecina, barbacoa, bistec, and more.
 In addition to that menu, you’re allowed to bring in your own wine or beer.
 If you’re out of your favorite domestic at home, the owner of TC Tacos also owns Valley Fair Liquors, which is located right next door.